Rana-Phy/PDF-RABBIT/docs/index.md

 2. Stubkjær, R. B. *et al.* [Reliability of Pair Distribution Function Analysis in In Situ Experiments](https://doi.org/10.1107/S1600576725001694). *Journal of Applied Crystallography* **2025**, *58*(2).

 PDF-RABBIT unifies these steps and removes the manual guesswork.
-- It tunes the correction parameters by automated optimization.
+It tunes the correction parameters by automated optimization.
-To ensure
-- Accurate normalization to electronic scale.
+- To ensure accurate normalization to electronic scale.
-Such that
-- The extracted `S(Q)` and `F(Q)` obey known physical limits, then extracts `g(r)` and related functions.
+- Such that the extracted `S(Q)` and `F(Q)` obey known physical limits, then extracts `g(r)` and related functions.

 ```{toctree}
 :maxdepth: 2